Get started

 Detailed Breakdown

-Architecture: Inworld's S2S API combines three proprietary components into a single WebSocket endpoint: Inworld STT for speech recognition, Inworld Router for intelligent LLM selection, and Inworld TTS for voice synthesis.
+Architecture: The Inworld Realtime API combines three proprietary components into a single WebSocket endpoint: Inworld STT for speech recognition, Inworld Router for intelligent LLM selection, and Inworld TTS for voice synthesis.
 The pipeline is optimized end-to-end: audio streams in, audio streams out, with built-in turn detection and instruction following.

 Pros: